-Legislation to require the issuance of only a single license plate died when the legislature adjourned for the year.
+Legislation to remove the requirement that all gasoline offered for sale in Oregon contain a percentage of ethanol died when the legislature adjourned for the year.

 Effective June 19, 2015, ethylene glycol is now listed as a regulated chemical under Proposition 65 (Prop.
 65) by the California Office of Environmental Health Hazard Assessment (OEHHA).

 The U.S. Senate unanimously passed legislation to allow manufacturers to meet warranty and labeling requirements for consumer products by providing warranty information online.